Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 <img src="data:image/png;base64,iVBORw0KGgoAA…" />

-where the garbage part that’s composed by seemingly random letters and numbers is very long.
+where the long garbage part is composed of seemingly random letters and numbers.

 I was playing with the Canvas API to generate an image dynamically, and I stumbled upon the toDataURL() method of the Canvas object: